vineethkumarv/sv-wiki/Control-Flow.md

 ***
 ### priority case

-In this type of case statement, if more than one case condition is true , it will display the output without giving any error with no warning .
+In this type of case statement, if more than one case condition is true, it will display the output without giving any error with no warning.

 **Syntax**-
 `             priority case (condition)  `